• Skip to primary navigation

 How to store:

 Store these cookies in an airtight container at room temperature for 3 days or in the fridge for 7 days.
-These cookies also freeze really well for up to 3 months.
+These cookies also freeze really well for up to 3 months in an airtight container or freezer safe bag.

 Plantain cookies on a baking sheet.